 relational model

-Any nosql database performs the best if there are no joins to be done, which means all of your data should preferrably reside in the same table.
-Just like a relational table has a construct called primary key which is used to uniquely identify a record, DynamoDB also has a similar construct.
-In DynamoDB the primary key is made up of two keys
+database performs the best if there are no joins to be done, which means all of your data should preferrably reside in the same table.
+Just like a relational table has a construct called primary key

-• partition key (pk)
+- partition key (

 These both act as a composite key and help in getting faster and cheaper access to the intended records.